harrykimpel/workshop-dotnet-aspire-genai-otel/challenges/challenge-3/README.md

 Below please find some sample prompts that you could use:

-- "Tell me more about .NET Aspire"
+- Tell me more about .NET Aspire
-- "What are the unique selling points of Microsoft Azure?"
+- What are the unique selling points of Microsoft Azure?
-- "What are the different options/regions Microsoft Azure offers in Germany?"
+- What are the different options/regions Microsoft Azure offers in Germany?
-- "When did Microsoft Azure first launch?"
+- When did Microsoft Azure first launch?
-- "What was the original name of Microsoft Azure?"
+- What was the original name of Microsoft Azure?
-- "Why should developers attend Microsoft Build conference?"
+- Why should developers attend Microsoft Build conference?
-- "What do you know about New Relic?"
+- What do you know about New Relic?
-- "Who invented New Relic?"
+- Who invented New Relic?
-- "Where does the name 'New Relic' come from?"
+- Where does the name 'New Relic' come from?

 ## Observability of our .NET Aspire and generative AI application